 - The company has a consistent history of profits since incorporation.
-There is no limit set by the Maltese tax authorities within which to carry forward and claim back the tax losses; - Allowing for 1 years' profits is prudent and reasonable based on a 5-year business plan which projects a growing trend in business and profits, and which reflects a COVID scenario; and - Significant part of the Companies' profits come from Group business and therefore recovery in case of losses would be facilitated.
+There is no limit set by the Maltese tax authorities within which to carry forward and claim back the tax losses; - Allowing for 1 years' profits is prudent and reasonable based on a 5-year business plan which projects a growing trend in business and profits, and - Significant part of the Companies' profits come from Group business and therefore recovery in case of losses would be facilitated.